Netflix/Hystrix/hystrix-contrib/hystrix-servo-metrics-publisher/README.md

 This is an implementation of [HystrixMetricsPublisher](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/strategy/metrics/HystrixMetricsPublisher.html) that publishes metrics using [Netflix Servo](https://github.com/Netflix/servo).

+Servo enables metrics to be exposed via JMX or published to Graphite or CloudWatch.

 See the [Metrics & Monitoring](https://github.com/Netflix/Hystrix/wiki/Metrics-and-Monitoring) Wiki for more information.

 # Binaries